-We have the brand new trailer for the film for you to take a look at:
+The brand new trailer for the film has arrived and we have it for you to take a look at:

 Brotherhood is the fourth directorial outing for Clarke, who has brought us Adulthood, 220.127.116.11. and The Anomaly.
 He is an exciting filmmaking talent and it is exciting to see him back in the director’s chair.

 He has brought together another great cast as Steven Cree, Olivia Chenery, Tonia Sotiropoulou, Jason Maza, Nick Nevern, Adjoa Andoh, Arnold Oceng, and Ashley Thomas are all on board.